-Dec.
-1, Transfer information session: NCC will host an information session Friday, Dec.
-1, for transfer students.
+Nov.
+20, Transfer Information Session: North Central College will host an information session Tuesday, Nov.
+20, for transfer students.
 Visitors can learn about academic choices, transfer admission process, scholarships and financial aid.
-Registration begins at 9:30AM in Smith Hall at Old Main, 30 N. Brainard St., and concludes with a walking tour of campus at 10:45AM.
-For more info or to register call (630) 637-5800 or visit northcentralcollege.edu/transfer-visit.
+Registration begins at 9:30AM at Smith Hall in Old Main, 30 N. Brainard St., and concludes with a walking tour of campus at 10:45AM.
+For more info or to register, call (630) 637-5800 or visit northcentralcollege.edu/visit/transfer-campus-visit-opportunities.

-Dec.
-21-27, College closed: North Central College will be closed Dec.
-21-27 in observance of the Christmas holiday.
+Nov.
+22-23, College closed: North Central College will be closed Nov.
+22-23 in observance of the Thanksgiving holiday.

 These upcoming events are among many ongoing programs at North Central College to enrich and broaden the cultural and academic outlook for the College and community.
 North Central offers a variety of venues accommodating a rich range of local and world-class events, performances and space needs for the public.
 For a comprehensive schedule of musical performances, theatrical and dance productions, art exhibits and lectures, visit northcentralcollege.edu/show or call the box office at 630-637-SHOW (7469).